SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 When firing interrupts from a TCA, you must *ALWAYS* manually clear the intflags.
 It is not done for you by the hardware.

 #### Future part note
 There will be parts that have a TCE instead of a TCA.
-As nothing is known about the TCE, we can't say what this will look like.
+As nothing is known about the TCE, we don't know the form TCE will take - but an educated guess would be something like "A TC[A|D] on steroids", likely the first of the two.
+We'll have to wait any see.

 ### TCBn - Type B 16-bit Timer
 The type B timer is what I would describe as a "utility timer" - It is a very good utility timer.
 In this role, it can take one of no less than 7 modes, most of which require using the event system.
 They can also be used as a single channel 8-bit PWM timer.
 Unfortunately, they have limited selection of clock prescalers: only the system clock, the system clock divided by 2, or a clock that is already being generated for TCA0 or TCA1, making these very unappealing PWM timers.
 2-series, Dx, and Ex-parts can also count rising event edges using the second event input, which is not available on the tinyAVR 0/1-series or megaAVR 0-series.
 In terms of input capture, the TCBs are able to do everything a classic AVR timer1 could do, plus multiple things that the classic AVR's timers couldn't even dream of doing.
 On the other hand, the classic Timer1 was an excellent PWM timer - while these are terrible ones.